Civil Rights Movement Sites

 There was significant concern that violence would erupt and my parents and employers cautioned against making the journey down from NYC.
 1963 had already been a violent year and, just 18 days later, 4 young girls were to be killed in a KKK bombing atrocity at the 16th St Baptist Church in Birmingham AL (also included in this T List site)..
 As it turned out, Washington was relaxed and friendly on that glorious summer day.
 Large numbers of police had been deployed, but their presence was in no way oppressive - indeed, to me, it was hardly noticeable and no violence occurred.
 I made my way along the route of the March up to the steps of the Lincoln Memorial (photo).
 Unsurprisingly, there were relatively few “whites” in the crowd - but neither were they totally absent.
 I have often since perused the news videos of those long ago events to try to find that fresh faced youth sitting near the front.
 Although there are others looking a bit like him in their period haircuts, he never appears!

 The "March" had memorable musical performances by many of the "greats" of their era and hearing them was a major part of my overall experience.
 Some performed before the main program (even along the route) and others were interspersed with the political speeches.
 I noted (and have found videos of) ones by Mahalia Jackson , Odetta, Marian Anderson, Peter Paul & Mary and Joan Baez..
 My diary also mentioned speeches by Burt Lancaster and Harry Belafonte.
 On all of them look at the hope in the faces of the audience.
 Jackson is now the "star" for me - do not miss both of her hymns through to the end.
 What a performance - indeed it is said that, immediately afterwards, whilst standing behind MLK on the podium she persuaded him to put the "Dream" reference into his speech!
 At the time, however, it was the 22 year old Bob Dylan I noted most.
 He performed “Only a Pawn in their Game” and I even wrote down some of the words!
-(In 2016 Dylan received the Nobel Prize for Literature for "having created new poetic expressions within the great American song tradition" with "refined rhymes" and "surreal imagery") - you can see him playing it here (scroll down to video)
+(In 2016 Dylan received the Nobel Prize for Literature for "having created new poetic expressions within the great American song tradition" with "refined rhymes" and "surreal imagery") - you can see him playing it here (scroll down to video).

 Dylan's song has a history relevant to this TWHS beyond its airing at Washington.
 Its subject is the murder of Civil Rights activist Medgar Evers in Jackson, MS on June 12 1963.
 He died a few hours later in hospital having initially been refused admission because of his race.
 By June 21 an arrest had been made but, in Feb/Apr 1964, 2 all-white juries failed to reach a verdict and the accused wasn’t found guilty until another retrial 30 years later.
 Meanwhile, Dylan had written this song about the killing and first performed it on July 6.
 So its performance at Washington on Aug 28 concerned a very recent (and indeed “ongoing”) event.
-Note that the “Medgar and Myrlie Evers House” in Jackson MS, where the assassination took place, is another of the sites currently identified for nomination (The widowed Myrlie Evans was to have been given a chance to speak at Washington but traffic delays prevented it).
+Note that the “Medgar and Myrlie Evers House” in Jackson MS, where the assassination took place, is another of the sites currently identified for nomination (The widowed Myrlie Evers was to have been given a chance to speak at Washington but traffic delays prevented it).
 The song’s subject and performance generated some criticism as the “lyrics attribute blame for the killing and other racial violence to the rich white politicians and authorities who manipulated poor whites into directing their anger and hatred at black people” (Wiki).
 Apparently Dylan never sang it after 1964.

 I still have my copy of the official program of speakers (Front, Inside) but was unaware of the decision making which took place up to the very last minute regarding who should take part and what they should say.
 The organisers were desperate to avoid the airing of "extreme" views, so - no Malcolm X (he would deride the March as "The farce on Washington").
 And not even James Baldwin, the premier black writer of his era, and a major Civil Rights activist.
 Among those I noted in my diary were - Ruth Carol Taylor the “First negro air hostess” (sic, in the culturally acceptable words of the 1960s).
 And then Rosa Parks was introduced to us - but no speeches from either.
 In fact, the entire event and much of the surrounding Rights Movement is nowadays heavily criticized for failing to give women fair representation, despite their significant role at the work-face of “Rights” activity.
 My diary does however mention a fiery speech by Revd Fred Shuttlesworth which wasn't even on the program!
 Fred also has a connection to another of the Civil Rights Movement T List locations - the "Bethel Baptist Church" in Birmingham AL where he was Pastor from 1953-61 and survived several attempts on his life.
 So, what of the "iconic" lengthy 16 minute (he was only "allocated" 4!) speech of Martin Luther King?
 (The 2nd future Nobel Laureate present on that day - for "Peace" in 1964).
 It is a continuing regret of mine but it didn't even gain a mention in my diary!
 I was not alone in this - even the Washington Post didn't properly report it!
 After the speeches, I returned along the length of the National Mall, still thronged with people on either side of the Reflecting Pool and on to the Mound of the Washington Memorial.
 As I remember it, the mood was generally one of “satisfaction” - We have made our point, peacefully, and now it is over to you, USA!